Reading time: ~7 minutes

 HAVING COUNT(*) > 50;

-Result: Shows only staff members who processed more than 50 payments.
+Result: staff with more than 50 payments processed.

 SELECT customer_id, AVG(amount) AS avg_payment